Doing business in Nepal is easier said than done

 The White Elephant Effect

-You’ll read more about the White Elephant in a future article.
-Sufficed to say it’s a term used under the breath for a colonial ”white” westerner doing business or working in Nepal.
+You’ll read more about the White Elephant in another article.
+Sufficed to say it’s a term used under the breath for a colonial “white” westerner doing business or working in Nepal.
 Ergo we live here therefore have extra cash, are affluent business types, possible accessible bank accounts, passports to new lands and people with resources that can get things done etc.

 We are there to rule at the price of a heritage coin.

 While not the understanding of all, nor spoken about openly, such a mentality is abundant.
+In 2018 the worlds gears have moved and while such terms are no longer “politically correct” they are more relevant than ever.

 Move up above the tourist level and now we are talking bulk orders at inflated prices, set prices above the norm and brief interrogations on how much will be spent.